Strokes and Heart Attacks Symptoms: What's the Difference?

 Heart attacks are almost always the result of progressive coronary artery disease (CAD).
 In CAD, the arteries that supply blood to the heart become choked with fatty deposits called plaque that narrow and block arteries - a condition called atherosclerosis.
 When pieces of plaque break free, blood clots can form, blocking the flow of blood to the heart.
 When that happens, the heart muscle does not get the oxygen and nutrients that it needs, and parts of the heart may become damaged or die.
 This is a heart attack, also known as myocardial infarction (MI).

 When the blood supply to the brain is interrupted, causing a part of the brain to die, it's called a stroke, or "brain attack."
-Stroke is similar to a heart attack, but it affects the blood vessels in the brain instead of the heart.
+A stroke is similar to a heart attack, but it affects the blood vessels in the brain instead of the heart.

 When the flow of blood to the brain is blocked by a clot, it's called an ischemic stroke.
 Another type of stroke, called a transient ischemic attack, is sometimes called a "mini stroke" and is caused by a temporary clot.